Last updated on November 22, 2020

 “He is The Bread sown in the Virgin, leavened in the Flesh, moulded in His Passion, baked in the furnace of the Sepulchre, placed in the Churches, and set upon the Altars, which daily supplies Heavenly Food to the faithful.”

-How is Jesus the Bread of Life and Why bread?
+How Does Jesus Become the Bread of Life ?

 To fully understand Mary as Mother of the Eucharist, the body of Christ her Son, we need to understand the role of bread in salvation history.
 Throughout Scripture, bread is used close to 500 times in the various Biblical languages.
 It was the basis for survival, the symbol of life and Jesus used it in the Lord’s prayer.
 Bread symbolized God’s love and way of providing for His people.
 The supreme display of God’s love and care for the Israelites in spite of their sins as they wandered through the desert for forty days occurs when he provides “bread from heaven”, which the Israelites called manna.
 They ate this bread for forty years until they reached the land of Canaan (Exodus 16:4-5,15,35-36).